harness/developer-hub/tutorials/build-code/ci-publish-allure-report.md

 # Publish an Allure Report to the Artifacts tab

-This tutorial provides an example pipeline that builds a Java maven application and generates an allure report that you can view in the Harness UI.
+This tutorial provides an example pipeline that builds a Java Maven application and generates an Allure Report that you can view in the Harness UI.

 :::note